node-hocus-pocus/legerdemain/README.md

 ## Status
 Legerdemain is very much a work in progress.
 Don't use it for production.
 Please do report problems & use cases in the (Issues)[https://github.com/johntitus/legerdemain/issues] tab on Github.

+Legerdemain will become part of [Hocus Pocus](https://github.com/node-hocus-pocus) as soon as I get some time.

+Hocus Pocus is going to handle the following -

+`pocus` - a node module to handle the api gateway installation portion, so you don't have to click a million buttons in the gateway console.

+`hocus` - A CLI runner for pocus.
+So you can do `hocus deploy` and voila, everything gets setup in API Gateway.

 ## Installation
 1) Install Legerdemain from NPM.
 ```